JonatanN3/Deploying-Active-Directory-and-Joining-a-Client-to-the-Domain/README.md

 - Select the OU where the user was created.
 - Review the right pane.
 - Verify that the new account appeared in the directory listing.
-- Confirm that the account name displays as:
+- Confirm that the account name displays as:<br>
   **Jane Doe**
 - Confirm the object type shows User.